Sri Lanka optimistic about saving Pakistan tour

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Colombo: Sri Lanka´s cricket board remains hopeful of going ahead with its tour of Pakistan but will await the final all-clear from the defence ministry, an official said Wednesday.
+COLOMBO: Sri Lanka’s cricket board remains hopeful of going ahead with its tour of Pakistan but will await the final all-clear from the defence ministry, an official said on Wednesday.

 Sri Lanka Cricket Secretary Mohan de Silva said he was satisfied with the security arrangements of their hosts, but reports last week of a possible terror attack had been referred to the defence ministry for investigation.